 This section of the Mistweaver Monk guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
-Updated for the latest patch.
+Updated for Legion patch 7.2.5.
 This guide is written by

 , and the Mistweaver admin of the Peak of Serenity class discord server.